Skip to content

 Donate

-Is ABILITYNET a good charity?
+Is Abilitynet a good charity?

-ABILITYNET scores 85/100 (Good) on our Clarity Score, with 100% of spending going to charitable activities and accounts up to date.
-This reflects financial transparency and stewardship from Charity Commission filings — not the real-world impact of its programmes.
+Abilitynet scores 85/100 (4 stars, Good) on CharityCompare's Clarity Score, calculated from its UK regulator filings.
+Its latest accounts year is 2024 (£4.3m total income, 100% of spending on charitable activities).
+This reflects financial transparency and stewardship on paper — not the real-world impact of its programmes.
 See the full breakdown.

 Coventry · UK-wide · CV34 6WE Reg 1067673 Registered charity Official website Charity Commission register

-In short: ABILITYNET scores 85 out of 100 (3 stars).
+In short: ABILITYNET scores 85 out of 100 (4 stars).
 100% average program spend (3-year average).
 Filings are up to date with no major concerns.

 Data from Charity Commission register, last updated .